joshterrill/apiheartbeat/README.md

 # apiheartbeat
-An application to check API's pulse and send notifications if they flatline.
+An application that checks your API's pulse and sends notifications if they flatline.